duckysayhello/Flying-Aliens/README.md

 🥲 My game can still have some bugs while playing, I'll try to fix them as soon as I can so you can play it better 🥰

 ### 🫰🏻 THANKS TO 🫰🏻
-- My senior Hoang Duc Duong for helping me with the game logic
+- My senior Hoang Duc Duong and some of my friends for helping me with the game logic
 - Some artist on Pinterest for the idea for the graphics
 - Sounds effect on Freesound
 - Music on Youtube